 - auto default setting.
 Keeps files and folders in the deleted files for up to 30 days, automatically deleting them (at any time) if space is needed.
-Note: files may not be removed if space is not required. - D, auto keeps files and folders in the trash bin for D+ days, delete anytime if space needed (note: files may not be deleted if space is not needed) - auto, D delete all files in the trash bin that are older than D days automatically, delete other files anytime if space needed - D1, D2 keep files and folders in the trash bin for at least D1 days and delete when exceeds D2 days - disabled trash bin auto clean disabled, files and folders will be kept forever that triggers auto purging of deleted files for this user
+Note: files may not be removed if space is not required. - D, auto keeps files and folders in the trash bin for D+ days, delete anytime if space needed (note: files may not be deleted if space is not needed) - auto, D delete all files in the trash bin that are older than D days automatically, delete other files anytime if space needed - D1, D2 keep files and folders in the trash bin for at least D1 days and delete when exceeds D2 days - disabled trash bin auto clean disabled, files and folders will be kept forever

+'''

 'trashbin_retention_obligation' => 'auto',

+'''